Servers

 How to query metadata from a server

-The command above will return all the available metadata for the server.
+The commands above will return all the available metadata for the server.
 However, you can also query subsets of the metadata using the names for each element and sub-element.
-For example this command:
+Note that if your application doesn't have a local metadata server available you can replace the examples below with the older server example above.

 ...will return metadata about who triggered the last deployment.